 Microsatellites are straightforward to deploy using a Docker image (with or without a Helm chart), AWS/AMI, or a Debian package.
 Installation and configuration differ depending on the environment you’re installing to, but you’ll need the following information for all installation types.

 As part of your Microsatellite configuration, you’ll need a Satellite key.
-Lightstep uses this key to authenticate and communicate with the platform.
+Cloud Observability uses this key to authenticate and communicate with the platform.
 Satellite keys expire after 1 year for security purposes.
 You’re notified by email when the key is about to expire.
 See Generate Satellite Keys for instructions for generating and renewing keys.

 Microsatellites don’t have strict CPU and memory requirements.
 One recommendation is to start with 2 CPU and 2 GB machines and see how much memory and CPU is utilized.
 We expect a 2 CPU and 2 GB machine to support 6 MB/s based on internal benchmarking.